amvelosa/IBIO4490/02-Git/Readme.md

    `https://github.com/YOUR_USERNAME/IBIO4490/tree/master/01-Linux/Readme.md`
 8. Since you have kindly shared your **username** with me, I (Andrés) will clone your repo and put you a grade.

+Mine
+1. What is the grep command?
+The grep command searches for PATTERN  in each FILE.
+A FILE of “-” stands for standard input.
+If no FILE is given, recursive searches examine the working directory, and nonrecursive searches read standard input.
+By default, grep prints the matching lines.
+In addition, the variant programs egrep, fgrep and rgrep are the same as grep -E, grep -F, and grep -r, respectively.
+These variants are deprecated, but are  provided  for  backward compatibility.
+2. What is the meaning of #!/bin/python at the start of scripts?
+The line of code #!/bin/python  calls the language’s interpreter to run the code inside the scrip if it is executable.
+3. Download using wget the bsds500 image segmentation database, and decompress it using tar (keep it in you hard drive, we will come back over this data in a few weeks). tar -xzvf BSR_bsds500.tagz
+4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?
+Memoria en el disco duro
+Du
+74 Mg
+5. What are all the different resolutions?
+What is their format?
+Tip: use awk, sort, uniq

+6. How many of them are in landscape orientation (opposed to portrait)?
+Tip: use awk and cut
+7. Crop all images to make them square (256x256) and save them in a different folder.
+Tip: do not forget aboutimagemagick.
+Imágenes de gris:
+ Textura=64
+Sequences=69
+Misc=25
+Aerials=1
+Numero imágenes
+  find .-name “*.jpg” | wc -l
+Hay 200 imágenes de trian
+Hay 200 imágenes de test
+Hay 100 imágenes de validación

 # Deadline
 **February 6 11:59 pm, (it is the same as the first lab)**.
 Weekly, I will clone your repository for every lab.
 Please try to keep you repo as light as possible, as to heavy files are cumbersome to push/clone.